 Halo 3's campaign can be played co-operatively, locally, through System Link, and online on Xbox Live with up to four players, although only two players may play on a single Xbox 360.
 Unlike previous games, which just doubled the primary character, each player in Halo 3 is given a unique character; player one controls the Master Chief, player two controls the Arbiter (with small changes to the dialogue and cutscenes to reflect the fact that the Arbiter never leaves the Chief) and players three and four controlling unique Elites, who never speak and do not show up in cutscenes, though Bungie has named them N'tho 'Sraom and Usze 'Taham, respectively.
 In addition, Halo 3 can also be played competitively through a matchmaking service or in custom, user-created games.
 In matchmaking, players are matched with up to fifteen other players based on their rank and skill level in the individual "playlists", which are categorized into two groups depending on their overall purpose.
 Ranked playlists are used to match players based on their Trueskill rating.
 Social playlists allow players to play with others with no ranking system involved for each playlist, although Experience and overall skill still determines player match-ups.
 Few of the original achievements work in social matches, but the DLC achievements all are unlockable in social playlists.
 One can also still earn Experience for the playlists, as well as global and playlist-specific Experience points (EXP).
 Finally, every weekend, Double Experience Weekend begins that focus on a very specific playstyle or gametype, including Grifball and Infection.
 The playlists are:

-- Lone Wolves-Matches include 6 players and use free-for-all game modes, like Slayer, Swords, Slayer BRs, Crazy King, and Oddball.
+- Lone Wolves - Matches include 6 players and use free-for-all game modes, like Slayer, Swords, Slayer BRs, Crazy King, and Oddball.

-- Team Slayer-Matches are team-based and usually include 6 or 8 players in 3-on-3 or 4-on-4 games.
+- Team Slayer - Matches are team-based and usually include 6 or 8 players in 3-on-3 or 4-on-4 games.
 Modes played are Team Slayer, Team BRs, Team Snipers, and Shotty Snipers.

-- Team Doubles- 2-on-2 matches with both Slayer and Objective gametypes, including Team Slayer, Team BRs, Team Snipers, Team Oddball, Team Crazy King, Multi-Flag CTF and One Flag
+- Team Doubles - 2-on-2 matches with both Slayer and Objective gametypes, including Team Slayer, Team BRs, Team Snipers, Team Oddball, Team Crazy King, Multi-Flag CTF and One Flag

-- MLG- A playlist using MLG-created maps and MLG versions of Team Slayer, Team Ball, Team Hill and Multi-Flag.
+- MLG - A playlist using MLG-created maps and MLG versions of Team Slayer, Team Ball, Team Hill and Multi-Flag.

-- Squad battle 6-on-6 matches with slayer and flag variants
+- Squad Battle - 6-on-6 matches with slayer and flag variants

-- SWAT-A hardcore playlist involving the use of no energy shields and no motion trackers, and using only Battle Rifle/Magnum combos, just Magnums, or just Shotguns.
+- SWAT - A hardcore playlist involving the use of no energy shields and no motion trackers, and using only Battle Rifle/Magnum combos, just Magnums, or just Shotguns.
 Most games are simply SWAT, SWAT Magnums, or ShWATguns, but as of an update, SWATball and 2-flag CTF are also used as gametypes.

-- Team Snipers-3-on-3 and 4-on-4 games in Slayer-based gametypes such as Team Snipers, Shotty Snipers and Team Splasers.
+- Team Snipers - 3-on-3 and 4-on-4 games in Slayer-based gametypes such as Team Snipers, Shotty Snipers and Team Splasers.

-- Rumble Pit-Much like Lone Wolves, but in a social setting.
+- Rumble Pit - Much like Lone Wolves, but in a social setting.
 Uses Slayer and "Fiesta" variants such as Slayer, Hammerzeit, Swords, Juggernaut, Oddball, Crazy King, Ninja Ball and Mosh Pit.

-- Social Big Team-Uses 5-on-5 and 8-on-8 matches.
+- Social Big Team - Uses 5-on-5 and 8-on-8 matches.
 Gametypes played include Team Slayer, Multi-Flag CTF, One Bomb, VIP, Territories, Big Splockets, Land Grab, and 2 Flag Heavy CTF.

-- Social Slayer-5-on-5 and solo gametypes, such as Team Slayer/Slayer, Team Rockets/Rockets, Team Duals/Duals, and Team BRs/Slayer BRs.
+- Social Slayer - 5-on-5 and solo gametypes, such as Team Slayer/Slayer, Team Rockets/Rockets, Team Duals/Duals, and Team BRs/Slayer BRs.

-- Social Skirmish-4-on-4 and 5-on-5 non-slayer matches.
+- Social Skirmish - 4-on-4 and 5-on-5 non-slayer matches.
 Gametypes are One Flag CTF, Multi-Flag CTF, One Bomb Assault, Neutral Bomb Assault, VIP, Territories, and Land Grab.

-- Multi-Team- Uses four teams of 2 in gametypes like Team Slayer, Team Hammers, Team Swords, VIP, Team Oddball, and Team Crazy King.
+- Multi-Team - Uses four teams of 2 in gametypes like Team Slayer, Team Hammers, Team Swords, VIP, Team Oddball, and Team Crazy King.

-- Action Sack- Random 8 player matches offering 0 EXP
+- Action Sack - Random 8 player matches offering 0 EXP

-- Team Mythic-Much like team slayer but the Halo 3 Mythic disc is required.
+- Team Mythic - Much like team slayer but the Halo 3 Mythic disc is required.

 In custom mode players can play multiplayer matches using custom game modes, settings, and maps.
 All modes and maps are available to play on and can be changed between matches by the party leader.
 Players must invite friends to play these games, however.

 Halo 3 shipped with 11 maps, and subsequently released 5 DLC bundles throughout the games life.
-The Heroic map pack adds three maps for free, Legendary adds 3 more for $10, Mythic adds an additional 3 for $10, Mythic II adds another 3 for $10 (or free if you bought ODST new), and Cold Storage adds one map for free.
+The Heroic map pack adds three maps for free, Legendary adds 3 more for $10, Mythic adds an additional 3 for $10, Mythic II adds another 3 for $10 (or free if the player bought ODST new), and Cold Storage adds one map for free.

 Construct is a map for 2-8 players (10 after they changed the max player count for Social Slayer) with no vehicles.
 It is a simple 3 leveled map which uses grav lifts as elevators.
 The main power weapon on this map is the Energy Sword which is found at the far end of the map on the third level.